epiharvey/fuzzy-shame/README.md

 The full list of parameters is:
 ```
 suiteFiles
+    The xmp file defining,  containing, or pointing to the tests, or suites
-    A comma separated list of xml files containing tests to be run.
+    to be run.
     The default is "testng.xml"

 hubIP
     The IP where the Selenium Grid hub is located.
     The default is "192.168.114.111:4444"

 targetIP